hpc2n/gpu-course/1.basics/3.memory/README.md

 ## Objectives

- - Learn how to allocate memory.
  - Learn how to modify CUDA kernels.
  - Learn how to allocate memory.
- - Learn how to move data from the host memory to the global memory.
+ - Learn how to move data from the host memory to the global memory and back.

 ## Instructions